vegan breakfast

 You can make a tofu scramble with Mexican spices.
 Vegan enfrijoladas feature corn tortillas stuffed with mashed potatoes and veggies served in a refried bean sauce.

-For my money, the very best vegan breakfast item is a Mexican dish called molletes.
-Made traditionally, this is bread slices topped with refried beans, meat, and cheese and then baked.
+One of my favorite vegan breakfasts is a Mexican dish called molletes.
+Made traditionally, this dish involves topping slices of bread with refried beans, meat, and cheese, and then putting it in the oven.
 But you can make a fantastic vegan version with refrieds, vegan cheese, chopped onions, and a spoonful or two of salsa.
 Avocado slices added after baking will further elevate this wonderful dish.
-I don’t think there’s a more satisfying or delicious breakfast, and it’s so easy to make.
+I have yet to find a more satisfying or delicious breakfast, and it’s so easy to make.
 Since vegan molletes are rich in protein, complex carbs, and healthy fats, they’ll easily carry you through the morning and to lunch.
 They’re ideally made with bolillos, a single-serving baguette-style Mexican bread.

-I’ve written an extensive guide to vegan Mexican food that features the breakfasts featured here.
+I’ve written an extensive guide to vegan Mexican food that features the breakfasts mentioned here.

 Vegan Breakfast Meats

 When it comes to breakfast, bacon and sausages are probably the two most widely-eaten meats in Western countries.
-Fortunately, there are a number of excellent vegan brands of both bacon and sausage.
+Vegans who like these foods are in luck, since there are a number of excellent vegan brands.

 In Mexico, a moist and spicy type of sausage called “chorizo” is commonly added to eggs and other breakfast foods.
-Unlike most sausage, chorizo’s casing isn’t edible.
-Instead, you squeeze it from its (often plastic) casing prior to cooking.
+Unlike most sausage varieties, chorizo’s casing isn’t edible.
+Instead, you squeeze it from its (usually plastic) casing prior to cooking.
 Check the refrigerated section of your natural food store to see if they carry vegan chorizo, which makes a sensational addition to tofu scramble.

 Special Vegan Breakfasts

-Want to get fancier?
+Want a fancier way to start your day?
 My vegan brunch page offers all sorts of delicious possibilities that are a little too time-consuming (and gut-busting) for daily eating.

 There are countless recipes for vegan pancakes, french toast, and waffles.
 For a nutritious alternative to conventional syrup, make a fruit syrup by blending peaches or berries with a little water.
-In winter months, frozen fruit will yield excellent results.
+In winter months, frozen fruit yields excellent results.

 If eggs are more your style, consider making a tofu scramble.
-You also make delicious scrambled eggs or a traditional omelette using popular vegan egg alternatives like Just Egg.
+You can also make scrambled eggs or an omelette using popular vegan egg alternatives like Just Egg.
+Tofu scrambles and omelettes offer the perfect opportunity to boost your nutrient intake by adding vegetables like browned onions, grilled peppers, and shredded greens.

 Breakfast Beverages